Pug Rescue Network Fostering Overview

 Getting a Foster Pug

 Once you have become an approved foster home, our Foster Home Coordinator will contact you when she has a foster Pug lined up.
-We tell the foster family everything we know about each Pug.
-Sometimes the information is limited, particularly if the Pug is coming from a shelter.
+We tell the foster family everything we know about each pug.
+Sometimes the information is limited, particularly if the pug is coming from a shelter.
 We do not take Pugs with any known history of biting.
-We may ask you to pick up the rescued pug from an area vets office.
 Sometimes another PRN volunteer will bring the Pug to you, or meet you somewhere in the middle.
 During the fostering process, advice and assistance is available from other PRN volunteers you just need to ask.

 Your foster Pug should have a collar with rescue tags on at all times.